 The IELTS exam is an internationally recognized measure of an individual’s English proficiency and, in the United Arab Emirates, one of the main proficiency tests for admissions to higher education as well as professional advancement.

 Higher education programs typically look for a score of 4.5 to 6.0 on a 9-band scale.
 Many Emirati secondary students begin their training for IELTS during grade 11 or 12.
 The range of levels in a typical classroom means teachers have a more difficult time providing generalized exam preparation.
 For this reason, a mix of targeted language instruction and skills development are required.

--Get the most comprehensive training with the 250-hour TESOL Diploma!-
+-Get certified to teach IELTS with the 250-hour TESOL Diploma!-

-Communicative Language Teaching and P-P-P – Teaching IELTS
+Using Communicative Language Teaching and P-P-P to Teach IELTS in the UAE

 The P-P-P model is ideal for lessons geared towards building lexical resources.
 First, you could present target words and phrases using a pie chart calculated to catch your students’ interest (e.g. video games) and then use elicitation to nail down when to use percent versus percentage as well as check their comprehension.